seanbapty/Lab5/README.md

 | CH -   | 30DFC03F                                 |

 ##Day 2
+The required functionality was achieved by implementing the "PWR" button to toggle the red LED on and off, and the "ZER" button to toggle the green LED on and off.
+A Functionality was not achieved.

 ####Documentation
 C2C Yarbourough explained that to sum an array I could or the ones and not and the zeros